-- A system in complete equilibrium with its environment does not have any exergy.
-There is no difference in temperature, pressure, or concentration etc. that can drive any processes. - 2.
-A system carries more exergy the more it deviates from the environment.
+- (1) A system in complete equilibrium with its environment does not have any exergy.
+There is no difference in temperature, pressure, or concentration etc. that can drive any processes. - (2) A system carries more exergy the more it deviates from the environment.
 Hot water has a higher content of exergy during the winter than it has on a hot summer day.
-A block of ice carries hardly any exergy in winter while it does in summer.

-- 3. When the energy loses its quality this means that exergy is destroyed.
-The exergy is the part of the energy which is useful in the society and therefore has an economic value and is worth taking care of. - 4.
-Almost all energy, converted in the thin layer on the earth's surface, where life can be found, derives from the sun.
+A block of ice carries hardly any exergy in winter but in summer it does. - (3) When the energy loses its quality this means that exergy is destroyed.
+The exergy is the part of the energy which is useful in the society and therefore it has an economic value and is worthy of being taken care of. - (4) Almost all energy, converted in the thin layer on the earth's surface, where life can be found, derives from the sun.
 Sunlight, rich in exergy, reaches the earth.
-A lot of it is reflected but the energy absorbed on the earth is converted and finally leaves the earth as heat radiation with no exergy relative to the earth.
+A lot of it is reflected but the energy absorbed on the earth is converted and finally leaves the earth as heat radiation without any exergy relatively to the earth.
 The net exergy absorbed by the earth is consequently gradually destroyed but during this destruction it manages to drive the water/wind system and the life on earth.
-The green plants absorb exergy from the sunlight and convert it via photosynthesis into chemical exergy.
+The green plants absorb exergy from the sunlight and convert it via the photosynthesis into chemical exergy.
 The chemical exergy then passes through different food chains in the ecosystems.
-On every tropical level exergy is consumed and micro organisms live on the last level in this food chain.
-There exists no waste. - 5.
-A concentrated deposit of mineral 'contrasts' with the environment and this contrast increases with the concentration of the mineral.
+On every trophic level exergy is consumed and microorganisms live on the last level in this food chain.
+There exist no waste. - (5) A concentrated deposit of mineral 'contrasts' to the environment and this contrast increases with the concentration of the mineral.
 The mineral is thus a carrier of exergy.
-When the mineral is mined the exergy content of the mineral is kept constant, and if it is enriched the exergy content increases.
-A poor deposit of mineral contains less exergy and can accordingly be utilised only through a larger input of external exergy.
+When the mineral is mined the exergy content of the mineral is kept constant and if it is being enriched the exergy content increases.
+A poor deposit of mineral contains less exergy and can accordingly be utilized only through a larger input of external exergy.
 Today this substitution of exergy often comes from exergy forms such as coal and oil.
-When a concentrated mineral is dispersed the exergy content is decreased (point 3). - 6.
-An obvious difficulty in the definition of exergy is that it depends on the environment.
-This difficulty could, however, be solved through conventions, one could define a 'standard environment' with a given chemical composition at a certain temperature and pressure.
-A possible standard environment for global use could, for instance, be a standard atmosphere, a standard sea and a standard bed-rock.
+When a concentrated mineral is dispersed the exergy content is decreased (point 3). - (6) An obvious difficulty in the definition of exergy is that it depends on the environment.
+This difficulty could, however, be solved through conventions; one could define a 'standard environment' with a given chemical composition at a certain temperature and pressure.
+A possible standard environment for global use could for instance be a standard atmosphere, a standard sea and a standard bed-rock.
 One principal problem is, however, that these systems are not in equilibrium with each other.
-Sometimes one should, in addition to this, use local standards depending on the season (point 2).
+Sometimes one should in addition to this use local standards depending on the seasons (point 2).